-I occasionally receive requests for trial lessons from students who expect me to produce a miracle by getting them to speak fluent English in three months.
+I occasionally receive messages from students who expect me to produce a miracle by training them to speak fluent English in three months.

 WHAT DOES IT MEAN TO BE “FLUENT” IN A LANGUAGE?

-Typical definitions on the Internet tend to point towards “speaking a language quickly without any hesitation.”
+Typical definitions of fluency on the Internet tend to point towards “speaking a language quickly without any hesitation.”

 Well, such a definition is off the mark for a few reasons.
-Firstly, I have met quite a few English language learners who spoke like speed trains but had absolutely no control over grammar and intonation, while their vocabulary and collocation range was extremely limited.
+Firstly, I have met quite a few English language learners who spoke like speed trains.
+However, they had absolutely no control over grammar and intonation, while their vocabulary and collocational knowledge was extremely limited.

 When it comes to hesitation, it can be very context-dependent.
 Sometimes, language learners hesitate because they can’t recall words or grammatical structures.
-They might also stumble on their words because they have no, or little, knowledge or interest in the topic being spoken about.
+They might also stumble on their words because they have little, or no, knowledge or interest in the topic being spoken about.
 Even native speakers of a language hesitate!

 If I had to nominate traits which I believe encompass spoken fluency in the English language, they would be:

-1. The ability to retrieve a wide range of vocabulary, collocations, phrasal verbs, grammatical structures and personalised sentences in a range of contexts
+1. The ability to retrieve a wide range of vocabulary, collocations, phrasal verbs and grammatical structures suitable for spoken fluency in a range of contexts

 2. The ability to reduce vowel sounds in prepositions and function words to schwa.
 Function words are almost never pronounced in their full stressed forms.